closeio/tasktiger/README.rst

   TaskTiger forks a subprocess for each task, This comes with several benefits:
   Memory leaks caused by tasks are avoided since the subprocess is terminated when the task is finished.
-A hard limit can be set for each task, after which the task is killed if it hasn't completed.
+A hard time limit can be set for each task, after which the task is killed if it hasn't completed.
 To ensure performance, any necessary Python modules can be preloaded in the parent process.

 - Unique queues